Into the Wild. Kyrgyzstan

 Minimum Age: 18 years

-Due to the shared natures of a large portion of the accommodation on this trip, we are only accepting those over the age of 18 years.
+Due to the shared natures of a large portion of the accommodation on this Kyrgyzstan tour, we are only accepting those over the age of 18 years.

 There is no upper age limit for this trip, but you should consider the above fitness requirements prior to booking.
 If you are 65 years or over, you will be asked to complete our Health Check Form and have your medical practitioner sign it to confirm you are in good health and able to participate safely on this trip.